The Minimal Work Cost of Information Processing: Alternative Proof Using Lambda-Majorization.

-While it is clear from the formulation of our problem that $\mathcal{T}$ is already completely determined on the support of $\sigma_X$ (expressed by the condition $\mathcal{T}\left(\sigma_{XR}\right) = \rho_{XR}$), the optimization over $\mathcal{T}$ is done in order to (at least formally) find the optimal action on the complement of the support of $\sigma_X$.
-Also, the formulation of a lambda-majorization problem as a semidefinite program is a more general toolbox that could be used in the case where the mapping is not completely determined and where arbitrary additional semidefinite conditions can be imposed at will.\footnote{For example, instead of fixing the process with $\mathcal{T}\left(\sigma_{XR}\right)=\rho_{XR}$, one may have instead required that $\mathcal{T}\left(\sigma_X\right) = \rho_X$ for given $\sigma_X$ and $\rho_X$, not specifying and optimizing over what happens to correlations between the input and the output (or, equivalently, one could optimize over $\rho_{XR}$ with fixed reductions $\rho_X$ and $\rho_R$).
+Also, the formulation of a lambda-majorization problem as a semidefinite program is a more general toolbox that could be used in the case where the mapping is not completely determined and where arbitrary additional semidefinite conditions can be imposed at will.
+For example, instead of fixing the process with $\mathcal{T}\left(\sigma_{XR}\right)=\rho_{X'R}$, one may have instead required that $\mathcal{T}\left(\sigma_X\right) = \rho_{X'}$ for given $\sigma_X$ and $\rho_{X'}$, not specifying and optimizing over what happens to correlations between the input and the output (or, equivalently, one could optimize over $\rho_{X'R}$ with fixed reductions $\rho_{X'}$ and $\rho_R$).
 In that case, the semidefinite program can be used to obtain bounds to the optimal value.
-This also implies that the ``relative mixedness'' introduced in~\cite{Egloff2012arXiv} can be formulated as a semidefinite program.}
+This also implies that the ``relative mixedness'' introduced in~\cite{Egloff2012arXiv} can be formulated as a semidefinite program.
+However it is not clear if the result in this case can be written in terms of an entropy measure.

-\subparagraph{Allowing a Probability of Error.} A ``smooth'' version of the result is straightforward to obtain.
-In this case, we allow the actual process to not exactly implement $\mathcal{E}$, but only approximate it well.
-The best strategy to detect this failure is to prepare $\ket\sigma_{XR}$ and send $\sigma_X$ into the process, and then perform a measurement on $\rho_{XR}$.
-To ensure the probability of error does not exceed $\varepsilon$, the trace distance between the ideal output of the process $\rho_{XR}$ and the actual output $\hat\rho_{XR}$ must not exceed $\varepsilon$.
-We can apply our main result to the approximate process that brings $\sigma$ to $\hat\rho$, and lower bound the work cost of that process by